ibm-cloud-docs/citrix-netscaler-vpx/hsm-install-hsm.md

 	/var/safenet/safenet/lunaclient/lib/libCryptoki2_64.so
 	```

-The IBM© Hardware Security Module has been installed successfully.
+The IBM Hardware Security Module has been installed successfully.